cunnie/writings/i_am_become_forever.md

 "Eighty, EIGHTY!"
 Julia said.

 Gates chuckled.
 "You didn't want to stop at one, did you?
-You had to do all 80?"
+You had to do all eighty?"

 "There was a misunderstanding regarding the functioning of the program."